Christian views on masturbation: Twentieth century

 In his letter to a Mr Masson dated 6 March 1956, C.S.
-Lewis writes: "For me the real evil of masturbation would be that it takes an appetite which, in lawful use, leads the individual out of himself to complete (and correct) his own personality in that of another (and finally in children and even grandchildren) and turns it back; sends the man back into the prison of himself, there to keep a harem of imaginary brides...Masturbation involves this abuse of imagination in erotic matters (which I think bad in itself) and thereby encourages a similar abuse of it in all spheres.
+Lewis wrote: "For me the real evil of masturbation would be that it takes an appetite which, in lawful use, leads the individual out of himself to complete (and correct) his own personality in that of another (and finally in children and even grandchildren) and turns it back; sends the man back into the prison of himself, there to keep a harem of imaginary brides...Masturbation involves this abuse of imagination in erotic matters (which I think bad in itself) and thereby encourages a similar abuse of it in all spheres.
 After all, almost the main work of life is to come out of our selves, out of the little dark prison we are all born in.
 Masturbation is to be avoided as all things are to be avoided which retard this process.
 The danger is that of coming to love the prison."

+As a young man, the Scottish, liberal, Anglo-Catholic, former Bishop of Edinburgh, Richard Holloway, gave up masturbation because Christianity considers it a sin.

+However later on, the liberal, Anglo-Catholic, mid-twentieth century Archbishop of Canterbury, Michael Ramsey, disliked the Roman Catholics' preoccupation with masturbation and thought it was "silly" of the Pope to make "such a fuss" over "something we all do".
+Likewise, another liberal Anglo-Catholic, Archbishop of Canterbury, Robert Runcie, denied it was a sin and made light of the activity.

+In contrast, Ramsey's successor, the evangelical, Donald Coggan, considered masturbation to be a "problem" and critiqued a Roman Catholic statement on it for "being somewhat lacking in pastoral care and tenderness".

+In 1958, the prominent British evangelical Anglican pastor and theologian, John Stott, argued that the range of acts forbidden by the Seventh Commandment included "solitary sexual experiences".

+A June 2016 article in the Church Times quoted Thomas Szasz, stating, "that the sexual revolution of the 1960s dealt a crippling blow to the moral disapproval of masturbation".

+Early twenty-first century

+In 2002, the conservative, evangelical, former Archbishop of Canterbury, George Carey, argued, "Any sexual relationship beyond the confines of a heterosexual marriage is a deviation from Scripture".
+On another occasion he noted, "Severed from... [the] total commitment and personal intimacy [of marriage], sexual activity becomes potentially destructive, the source of untold pain, indignity and social breakdown".
+He thereby condemns cohabitation outside of marriage as well as other sexual activities outside of marriage including masturbation.